K-Kelsey/HW10_TeamGenerator/README.md

 Users can contribute to this project by adding features to the template literal that will provide a more elaborate and eye appealing webpage.
 Such as colors, background images, interactive animations etc.

 ##Tests
-This project can be tested by visiting my GitHub repositories, cloning the HW7_READMEGenerator, follow the installation instructions and then test the project yourself!
-After running the installation, run the command "npm test" to begin the tests
+This project can be tested by visiting my GitHub repositories, clone the HW10_TeamGenerator repository, follow the installation instructions and then test the project yourself!
+After running the installation, start the application in the command-line by typing in "npm start"

 ##Questions